Question from Adam:

 There are quite a few different ways in which people attempt to prove the truth of Christianity using the Bible, some of which we’ve looked at here (see following links where available) but none of which have achieved much more than to reassure those who already believe.

-- They argue that the text could only have stayed as intact as it is from copy to copy from the original manuscript if the important bits were true.
-To address this as briefly as I can, this is not convincing, because yes it could.
+– They argue that the text couldn’t have stayed as intact as it is from copy to copy from the original manuscript if the important bits weren’t true.
+To address this as briefly as I can, this is not convincing, because yes it could have.

 – They argue that the Bible makes prophecies that are fulfilled in later books of the Bible, came true later or reveal scientific truths unknown to the people of the ancient world.
 This was Great Big Argument #5 in my series.

 – They argue from their own personal “religious experiences” while reading the Bible, claiming that God has done what He’s supposed to do and acted upon them through His Word.
 This is extremely subjective, and unless it results in a verifiable miracle it’s not verifiable at all.
 It’s their word against anyone else’s.

 – They argue that if people acted as written in the four Gospels and afterwards, then Jesus must really have risen from the dead.
 This one has caused a lot of long arguments here with little progress, and it remains unconvincing to non-believers no matter how incontrovertible it sounds to believers when it’s coming out of Lee Strobel, Josh McDowell or William Lane Craig.
 One problem is that Christians tend to be very, very reluctant to concede the slightest point about Jesus, so central is he to the truth claims of the religion.
 If you want to wade in, there are recent-ish articles about Jesus here and here.
 This answer has links to tons of material both within and outside Ask the Atheist if you want to go all out.

 What are they seeking for?